 Furthermore, the appropriate judicial authority of the country should be addressed in the letter.
 Most courts help grant assistance for particular procedures as followed in the home country.

-It is necessary for the letters rogatory to stipulate its nature.
+It is necessary for the letter’s rogatory to stipulate its nature.
 Consequently, it is essential to state that a request for international judicial assistance is being made in the interests of justice in the text of the document itself.
 It is also important to define the type of case [whether it is civil, criminal, or administrative and the nature of the assistance that is sought by the requesting country.
-These specifications are separate from the provision of a synopsis of the case, which provides identification of the parties and the nature of the claim and relief sought to the receiving court to understand the case itself.
-The name of the person, their address, and other identifiers, such as corporate title, is provided to identify the individual to whom service of process is effectuated or information required.
+These specifications are separate from the provision of a synopsis of the case, which provides identification of the parties and the nature of the claim and relief sought by the receiving court to understand the case itself.
+The name of the person, their address, and other identifiers, such as corporate title, are provided to identify the individual to whom service of process is effectuated or information required.